2i2c-org/infrastructure/docs/howto/custom-jupyterhub-image.md

     dockerfilePath: images/hub/Dockerfile
   ```

+3. Go to https://quay.io/new/ and create a new _public_ repository using your `2i2c` organizational account.
+Name it the same with the suffix of the name set under `imageName` from `chartpress.yaml`.
+In this example is `new-experiment`.

 ## How to install an unreleased version of a package in an experimental hub image

 To install an unreleased package, we will need to install directly from GitHub and not from PyPI: